 Dyckia are bromeliads sharing that group’s characteristic rosette shape.
 They are not technically succulents, as they do not store water in their leaves, but they do have similar thick, waxy foliage.

 Dyckia are xeriscape plants and can withstand long periods without moisture.
 The leaves vary from long and strappy to short and scalloped.
-All foliage is fairly rigid and may be smooth or serrated, a solid color or variegated or spotted.
+All foliage is fairly rigid and may be smooth or serrated and a solid color or variegated or spotted.
 Long stalks with multiple red, yellow, or orange flowers appear in spring.
 The wide range of varieties ensures that there is a specimen for every taste.

 Dyckia Growing Conditions

 Most of the plants we cultivate in the group Dyckia are from Brazil.
 They survive in warm regions with heavy rainfall for half the year and very dry conditions the rest of the time.
 This makes Dyckia care slightly challenging, as getting the right balance of moisture to keep the plant happy may be difficult.
 Dyckia growing conditions in their natural setting should be mimicked as much as possible.
-Try growing Dyckia plants outside in summer or year around in warmer regions.
+Try growing Dyckia plants outside in summer or year-round in warmer regions.

 Dyckia are exposed to harsh sun and very dry conditions for most of the year.
-Then the rainy season appears and the plants are half drowned.
+Then the rainy season appears, and the plants are half-drowned.
 Contrary to common sense, they seem to love this treatment and plants are healthiest when the monsoon season is harsh and long.

 Dyckia Bromeliad Care